Haunt-o/AI-Dungeon-Context-Language/README.md

 methods of providing context and information to the AI, with multiple formats invented and tested.
-AI Dungeon veterans may remember formats designed to optimize world info, such as Zalty's or Caveman.
+AI Dungeon veterans may remember formats designed to optimize world info, such as Zaltys or Caveman.

 While the passage of time — changing the AI models and how AI Dungeon works — throws things more up in the air on the specifics of this old research, the